 When strength considerations have been under evaluation for reinforced concrete columns, the raw materials, cements, additives, water and their mixing proportions have provided different types of concrete researched in civil engineering context in detail.
-Influences of different types of aggregate, aggregate-strengths, cement types, water qualities, additive types & their properties, steel-rod types (their size & quality differences) in RC-columns' performance have formed wide research areas in civil engineering.
-Influences of time and human-activities (during construction or later periods) on RCcolumns' strength properties (compressive & tensile strength, elastic modulus, toughness, for instance) have supplied complex circumstances to be thought about.
-As the mechanical property differentiation (deteriorated) progressed in time for a selected RCcolumn, drilling a hole in this column purposely for different purposes put additional catastrophic strength circumstances for that RC-column's mechanical behaviours.
-RC-columns have their failure types (Fig.4d, 4e, 4f) according to induced stress types.
-Progressive spalling failure types observed for mine pillars (Fig.4c) might not be one of the expected failure forms for RC-columns but, mechanical propagations) are two significant factors influencing RC-columns' load-bearing capacities in time.
-Therefore, toughness characteristics of concrete (or any other solid materials used in construction industry) together with their fracture toughness properties have been important to be studied in detail.

-Likewise, influencing the mechanical behaviours of RCcolumns by any manners (i.e; drill-hole) is also vital consideration for the stabilities of constructions.
+Influences of different types of aggregates, aggregate-strengths, cement types, water qualities, additive types & their properties, steel-rod types (their size & quality differences) in RC-columns' performance have formed wide research areas in civil engineering.
+Influences of time and human-activities (during construction or later periods) on RC-columns' strength properties (compressive & tensile strength, elastic modulus, toughness, for instance) have supplied complex circumstances to be thought about.
+As the mechanical property differentiation (deteriorated) progressed in time for a selected RC-column, drilling a hole in this column purposely for different purposes put additional catastrophic strength circumstances for that RC-column's mechanical behaviours.
+RC-columns have their failure types like; compressive, buckling and shear failure types, (Structural guide, 2023), according to induced stress conditions.
+Mechanical property deterioration and micro-fracturing (fracture initiations and propagations) are two significant factors influencing RC-columns' load-bearing capacities in time.
+Therefore, toughness characteristics of concrete (or any other solid materials used in construction industry) together with fracture properties have been important to be studied in detail.
+Likewise, influencing the mechanical behaviours of RC-columns by any manners (i.e; drill-hole) is also vital consideration for the stabilities of constructions.
 Adequate design procedures have covered all the necessary construction steps in consideration according to the available technology before the construction operation is started.
-Therefore, in any application circumstances appeared in time; drilling a hole through load-carrying RC-columns is out of question for all surface and underground man-made structures.
-However, unauthorised human-acts might be the reasons for such holes at certain structures.
-There are always different; technological, social, cultural, or human-acts driven reasons for these holes which should be difficult to control.
-However, when an unauthorised hole drilling is recognised at loadbearing RC-column anywhere in the world, it should be officially recorded and legal issues should be followed according to rules & acts.
+Therefore, in any application circumstances appeared in time; drilling a hole through loadcarrying RC-columns is out of question for all surface and underground man-made structures.
+However, unauthorised humanacts might be the reasons for such holes at certain structures.
+There are different; technological, social, cultural, or human-acts driven reasons for these holes which should be difficult to control.
+However, when an unauthorised hole drilling is recognised at loadbearing RC-column anywhere in the world, it should be officially recorded and legal issues should be followed according to legislative rules & acts.
 In some cases, RC-column strength properties are asked to be determined (through drill-hole core samplings) after the completion of construction works for legal disputes.
-Similarly, (In some other cases), legal documentation might be asked for the mechanical properties of RCcolumns of public buildings (hospital buildings especially) after their constructions (as a safety&control action) to analyse their earthquake resistance features.
-These human influences on loadbearing RC-columns at surface/underground constructions are needed to be considered in detail for the stability concern of the buildings.
+Similarly, (In some other cases), legal documentations might be asked for the mechanical properties of RC-columns at the public buildings (hospital buildings especially) after their constructions (as a safety&control actions) to analyse their earthquake resistance features.
+These human influences on load-bearing RC-columns at surface/underground constructions are needed to be considered in detail for the stability concern of the buildings.